fernandospr/java-wns/README.md

 ## Steps
-First, you will need to register your Windows application in the store to get a SID (Package security identifier) and Client Secret codes.
+* <a href="#first-step---registration">First</a>, you will need to register your Windows application in the store to get a SID (Package security identifier) and Client Secret codes.

-Second, obtain the Channel URI of your devices.
+* <a href="#second-step---obtain-channel-uri">Second</a>, obtain the Channel URI of your devices.

-Third, use this library to authenticate with WNS and send the notifications!
+* <a href="#third-step---send-notifications">Third</a>, use this library to authenticate with WNS and send the notifications!

 ### First step - Registration
-Go to the Windows Store app development page of the Windows Dev Center and sign in with your Microsoft account.
+Go to the <a href="http://go.microsoft.com/fwlink/p/?linkid=234306">Windows Store app development page</a> of the Windows Dev Center and sign in with your Microsoft account.

 Once you have signed in, select the Dashboard tab.